keep-starknet-strange/broly/README.md

 ## Why Broly?

 Broly is a showcase of the power of Starknet brought to the Bitcoin ecosystem.
-With Broly, a user without any funds on Bitcoin can get their data inscribed on Bitcoin for a `STRK` fee.
-All they need is a Bitcoin and a Starknet wallet extension.
-They broadcast their request transaction to Starknet.
+With Broly, a user (requester) without any funds on Bitcoin can get their data inscribed on Bitcoin for a `STRK` fee.
+All the `Requester` needs is a Bitcoin and a Starknet wallet extension.
+The Requester needs `STRK` on Starknet, but does not need any `BTC` on the Bitcoin network.
+The `Requester` broadcasts the request transaction to Starknet with data.
 The data is stored in the Broly contract.
-A user running the `inscribor` service can pick up the request, inscribe the data on Bitcoin, and transfer it to the requester's Bitcoin address.
-The `inscribor` can submit the creation and transfer transactions to the Broly contract on Starknet, and get the full verification of the correctness of the transaction execution.
+A `Submitter` running the `inscribor` service can pick up the request, inscribe the data on Bitcoin, and transfer it to the `Requester`'s Bitcoin address.
+The `Submitter` can submit the creation and transfer transactions to the Broly contract on Starknet, and get the full verification of the correctness of the transaction execution, transaction inclusion in the block, and the inclusion of the block in the canonical chain.

 Try [Broly](https://www.broly-btc.com/)!

-### Dependencies

-`raito`: A provable [Bitcoin light client](https://github.com/keep-starknet-strange/raito) written in Cairo.

-`shinigami`: A [Bitcoin script VM](https://github.com/keep-starknet-strange/shinigami), aka Bitcoin Execution Engine in Cairo.

-`utu_relay`: A [smart contract](https://github.com/lfglabs-dev/utu_relay) that enables secure verification of Bitcoin transactions and events, and bridges Bitcoin data to Starknet.

-Kudos to the [Exploration](https://github.com/keep-starknet-strange) team and [LFG](https://github.com/lfglabs-dev) labs for the effort!

 ## Architecture